Doris Jakubec: Personal

 In 1960, while still a student, Doris Vodoz married Joël Jakubec who has subsequently achieved a measure of prominence as an ecologist-theologian and author.
 Although he was born in Switzerland, Joël Jakubec's family roots track back to the central European region defined by twentieth century Czechoslovakia.
-Through her husband, Doris Jakubec discovered the breadth and richness of Czech literature, from the works of Jan Hus and Franz Kafka to those of Vaclav Havel.
-Czechoslovakia before 1945 retained many of the multi-cultural and multi-lingual characteristics of the old Austro-Hungarian empire.
+Through her husband, Doris Jakubec discovered the breadth and richness of Czech literature, from the works of Jan Hus and Franz Kafka to those of Václav Havel.
+Czechoslovakia before 1945 retained many of the multi-cultural and multi-lingual characteristics of the old Austro-Hungarian Empire.
 Through her new-found insights into Czech literature she was able to identify many currents with which she was already familiar in the Romandy region of western Switzerland, notably with regard to the parallel evolutions of Protestant Christianity in a surrounding internationally Roman Catholic political context, but also with respect to minority cultures and languages.
 She would later pursue these themes with regard to the cultural situation in Quebec.

 The couple's son David, born in 1968, is a psychiatrist and dramatist, based in Geneva.